GoogleCloudPlatform/community/tutorials/appengine-yarn/index.md

 ![gcloud app deploy](https://storage.googleapis.com/gcp-community/tutorials/appengine-yarn/appDeploy.gif)

 And that's it!
-If you have any other questions about Node.js on Google Cloud Platform, be sure to [join us](https://gcp-slack.appspot.com) on our [Slack channel](https://googlecloud-community.slack.com/messages/nodejs/).
+If you have any other questions about Node.js on Google Cloud, be sure to [join us](https://gcp-slack.appspot.com) on our [Slack channel](https://googlecloud-community.slack.com/messages/nodejs/).